 5. Interpersonal skills (NACE, 2010)

-It is now up to you to apply all that you learned and experienced inside and outside of the classroom to life beyond USC.
+It is now up to you to apply all that you have learned and experienced inside and outside of the classroom to life beyond USC.
 There are a multitude of things to consider but one of the most relevant is career choice.
 Outlined below are some important career services and resources to help you with your career exploration.

-One of the best ways to learn about careers is to research and explore as much as you can about the different careers before you enter the job market.
+One of the best ways to learn about careers is to research and explore as much as you can about different careers before you enter the job market.
 There is no limit to how you learn about prospective careers, but we recommend three simple yet effective ways to learn about career opportunities:

 Paid.
 Non-Paid.
 Good.
 Bad.
 All internships are good for your professional development and career prospects.
 Internships provide hands-on work-experience as well as opportunity to observe and participate in workplace culture.
 Internships are an effective way to learn about careers before you apply for and accept job offers.
-Visit the USC Career Planning and Placement Center to get started with your internship search.
+Visit the USC Career Center to get started with your internship search.

 Research jobs and careers of interest.
 The following sites provides information on thousands of jobs, careers, and outlook on current and emerging markets: